Etiology

 • vascular infections

-• syphilitic aortitis (typical aortic calcifications)
+• syphilitic aortitis (with typical aortic calcifications)

 • tuberculous, fungal aortitis